cryptic-resolver/cr_Go/test_command.md

 # Not found anything

 cr emacs
-# find the basic word
+# test the basic word with see also

+cr jpg
+# test jump in same dict

+cr xdm
+# test or
 ```